jzielinski47/air-traffic-control-app/README.md

-## Air Traffic Control App
+## Air Traffic Control App (Aborted)

-The project was just an early idea of an application to manage flights, but it's been aborted.
+The project has been an early idea for an application to manage flights, but the project was aborted after some time.
 Nevertheless, there's still some frontend worth mentioning.